-Stevens Pass has 1,125 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Stevens Pass is mostly a beginner-friendly ski area, with about 11% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 89%.
+Stevens Pass has 1,125 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Stevens Pass's difficulty level is higher than average, which is because 54% of its ski trails are rated as intermediate, and another 35% as expert.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.

 Intermediate trails (identified by a blue square) are usually the most popular and crowded runs, which have a slope of anywhere between 25-40%.